jartdian/DeepL-Dark-Mode/README.md

 # DeepL-Dark-Mode
-Mozilla Dark Mode extension for the DeepL website
+Firefox extension that adds Dark Mode to the DeepL website